GaganBehrh/Quiz-Project/README.md

 ### Validators

-The HTML was checked by W3C HTML validator and it did not reported any issues.
+The HTML was checked by W3C HTML validator and it did not reported display any errors.
 You can see the result below:
 index.html verification
 ![image](https://user-images.githubusercontent.com/63474017/178939702-d2833062-a0e3-42f8-8596-bff35a573274.png)